 design et al are delighted to announce that Vickers Pools of the Southeast Inc. have been shortlisted for Residential Swimming Pool Award within The International Design and Architecture Awards 2017.

-An amazing free form vanishing edge pool that combines both straight line and radius design accompanied with fire-pots to frame the vanishing edge detail.
+This amazing freeform vanishing edge pool combines both straight line and radius design, accompanied with fire-pots to frame the vanishing edge detail.
 The Longleaf Estate was first built during World War I by E.J.
-Bissell, an elite member of Birmingham’s original founders.
-Bissell was key in the early development of the city.
+Bissell, an elite member of Birmingham’s original founders who was key in the early development of the city.
 The historic property was purchased a few years ago by Dr. Robin Pruitt, Jr., a successful dentist and owner of the Capstone Dental School.
-Dr. Pruitt and his wife Kelly contacted the Vickers Pools on the Southeast office to immediately begin a design for him.
+Dr. Pruitt and his wife Kelly contacted the Vickers Pools of the Southeast office to immediately begin a design for him.

 The original pool was first removed as well as the surrounding shrub line and trees which blocked the perfect sunrise view.
 After three months, a design was created and instantly accepted, without augmentation the designers began construction.
 In the early summer of 2015 Vickers Pools of the Southeast completed the project and turned it over to the family.
 The original antique blue stone had been meticulously removed, cleaned and reused so that the colour consistency of the deck was maintained.
 The radius tanning ledge, which previously held the original diving board, now balances the radius vanishing edge which itself appears to reach out into the sky.